Ratio of Free-PSA to Total PSA

 What is it?

-This test calculates the ratio between free prostate-specific antigen (PSA) and total PSA concentration in the blood.
-PSA is a protein produced by prostate cells, and an increased concentration can indicate both benign and malignant changes.
+This test calculates the ratio between the concentration of free prostate-specific antigen (PSA) and total PSA in the blood.
+PSA is a protein produced by prostate cells, and its increased concentration can indicate both benign and malignant changes.

 When is it recommended?